vectordotdev/vector/docs/specs/target.md

 - Architecture
   - MUST deploy as a service with reserved/dedicated resources.
-  - MUST deploy with a persistent disk that is available between deployments.
+  - SHOULD deploy with a persistent disk that is available between deployments by default, MUST be overridable by the user if they do not want a persistent disk.
-  - MUST deploy with Vector's [default aggregator configuration][default_aggregator_configuration] which largely covers the aggregator architecture [design recommendations][aggregator_architecture]. in order to achieve durability with disk buffers and source checkpoints.
+  - MUST deploy with Vector's [default aggregator configuration][default_aggregator_configuration].
-  - SHOULD deploy within one Cluster or VPC at a time.
   - Configured Vector ports, including non-default user configured ports, SHOULD be automatically accessible within the Cluster or VPC.
   - Configured Vector sources, including non-default user configured sources, SHOULD be automatically discoverable via target service discovery mechanisms.
 - Sizing
-  - MUST deploy in a way that takes full advantage of all system resources.
+  - MUST have dedicated/reserved resources that cannot be stolen by other services, preventing the "noisy neighbor" problem to the degree possible.
   - The Vector service SHOULD NOT be artificially limited with resource limiters such as cgroups.
-  - SHOULD request 8 vCPUs, MUST be overridable by the user.
+  - SHOULD require 8 vCPUs by default, MUST be overridable by the user.
-  - SHOULD request 2 GiB of memory per vCPU (16 GiB in this case), MUST be overridable by the user.
+  - SHOULD require 2 GiB of memory per vCPU (16 GiB in this case) by default, MUST be overridable by the user.
-  - SHOULD request 6 GiB of disk space per vCPU (48 GiB in this case), MUST be overridable by the user.
+  - SHOULD request 36 GiB of disk space per vCPU by default (288 GiB in this case), MUST be overridable by the user.

 The following are additional requirements for Orchestration Platform installation
 targets:

 - High Availability
-  - SHOULD deploy across multiple nodes, MUST be overridable by the user.
+  - SHOULD deploy across multiple nodes by default, MUST be overridable by the user.
-  - SHOULD deploy across multiple availability zones, MUST be overridable by the user.
+  - SHOULD deploy across multiple availability zones by default, MUST be overridable by the user.
 - Scaling
-  - MUST deploy along with a load balancer to enable horizontal autoscaling.
+  - SHOULD provide facilities for provisioning a load balancer to enable horizontal scaling out of the box.
+MUST be overridable by the user.
+     - Cloud-managed load balancers (i.e., AWS NLB) SHOULD be supported in addition to self-managed load balancers (i.e., HAProxy).
+     - Cloud-managed load balancers SHOULD be prioritized by default over self-managed load balancers.
+     - Network load balancers (layer-4) SHOULD be prioritized over HTTP load balancers (layer-7)
-  - Autoscaling SHOULD be enabled by default, driven by an average of 85% CPU utilization.
-  - Autoscaling SHOULD have a stabilization period of 5 minutes.
+  - Autoscaling SHOULD be enabled by default, driven by an average of 85% CPU utilization and a stabilization period of 5 minutes.

 ### 6. Unified Architecture